rosemondepower/heartworm_genome/02_code/batch4/get_organelle.md

 Notes from demo:
 - probably shouldnt run across whole mito genome because there's diff rates of evolution, there's the D loop that has a lot of mutations
-- best to do the genius method to pull out certain genes of itnerest.
+- best to do the genius method to pull out certain genes of interest.
 - but you need an annotated genome to see where the genes are - can use web server MITOS to annotate genome -> you just click "nematode" etc and that's it
 -Whether you use MUSCLE or clustalW doesnt really matter in most cases -you would want to partition it based on codon position 1,2,3, esp if looking at protein coding genes.
 Substitution rate at 2nd position is far lower than the 3rd codon position bc it doesn't change the amino acid and get passed onto the next generation.
 Especially important if I'm just looking at the 1 species and there isn't much variation.